Image/Site/Landing Reporting and Routing

 What is it?

-The Image/Site/Landing Report allows you to view image performance similar to the Images Report, view how each image performs per site, see performance by landing page of that image/site combination, and choose which landing page you'd like that image/site combination to route to.
+The Image/Site/Landing Report allows you to view image performance similar to the Images Report, view how each image performs per site, see performance by landing page of that image/site combination, and choose which landing page or pages you'd like that image/site combination to route to.

 On the initial page of the report, you see image performance over the time frame you have filtered for images that have clicks.
 Data displayed are in the columns Status, Routing, Image Thumbnail, Title, Clicks, Sales, EPC, Spent, Revenue, Profit, Profit %, and CVR.
 Spend data on this page is not reconciled with network spend and is based on Maximus estimates only.

 If you click on the icon in the Sites column, this opens a new page for the image you selected.

 On this page you can see the Site Name, Routing, Clicks, Sales, EPC, Spent, Revenue, Profit, Profit %, and CVR for that image on a specific site.
 Click on the < To Images text in the top left of the report to go backwards to the images overview page.

 On this Image/Site page, you can click on a Site Name to expand the Landing Page data for that site.

 The Landing Page report that displays here works exactly like the By Landing Sites Report, where you see the Clicks, Sales, EPC, Spent, Revenue, Profit, and Profit % for that Image on the Site you are expanding.
 You can set static site routing for the image/site combination by clicking on the routing icon.
 Blue indicates that a routing is set, and weighted percentages will be ignored for that image/site combination and will always direct to the landing page you selected.
 Click on the blue icon to remove the static routing.

 Let's say that we have two images on our campaign, Image A and Image B.